AdobeDocs/experience-platform.en/help/segmentation/ui/streaming-segmentation.md

 A segment is defined as either batch or streaming segmentation based on a combination of query type and event history duration.
 A list of which segments will be evaluated as a streaming segment can be found in the [streaming segmentation query types section](#query-types).

-Please note that you **cannot** have both a segment that contains both an `inSegment` expression and a direct single-event chain qualify for streaming segmentation.
+Please note that if a segment contains both an `inSegment` expression and a direct single-event chain, it cannot qualify for streaming segmentation.
 If you want to have this segment qualify for streaming segmentation, you should make the direct single-event chain its own segment.

 ### Why does the number of "total qualified" segments keep increasing while the number under "Last X days" remains at zero within the segment details section?